alariq/mc2/README.md

 Can be compiled in 64-bit.

 Fixed a lot of bugs (including ones present in original game).
-Sound system is not fully iplemented (panning, doppler, etc. not supported yet)
+Sound system is not fully implemented (panning, doppler, etc. not supported yet)

 ## TODO:
 * fix remaining memory leaks (finish implementation of memory heaps)